Apollo Sauroktonos

-Apollo Sauroktonos (Apollo Lizard-killer) is the title of several 1st - 2nd century AD Roman marble copies of an original by the ancient Greek sculptor Praxiteles.
+Apollo Sauroktonos (Attic Greek: Άπόλλων Σαυροκτόνος) (Apollo Lizard-killer) is the title of several 1st – 2nd century AD Roman marble copies of an original by the ancient Greek sculptor Praxiteles.
 The statues depict a nude adolescent Apollo about to catch a lizard climbing up a tree.
 Copies are included in the collections of the Louvre Museum, the Vatican Museums, and the National Museums Liverpool.

 Original

 The bronze original of this sculpture is attributed by Pliny (XXXIV, 69-70) to the Athenian sculptor Praxiteles and is usually dated to c.350-340 BC.
 Martial wrote an epigram about the statue (14, 172): "Spare the lizard, treacherous boy, creeping toward you; it desires to perish by your hands."

 The Cleveland Museum of Art claims to own a bronze original (or part-original) of this work.
 The work is currently being analyzed to verify this claim by scholars and archaeologists.
 Greece has raised questions about ownership and title.